Pistonight/botw-save-state/README.md

 Note that for save to/restore from file, you need to hold `PLUS + R3` before pressing the D pad.
 Otherwise it would trigger save to/restore from memory instead

+Also note that the mod has a logging function that will block reading the `/botwsavs` folder when the game is running, if you read it from a ftp client like FileZilla.
+If you use the [script](#save-state-transfer-script) it will be fine.

 If you try to restore without saving, or without the right file on sd card.
 You will see a message like this
 ```
 You can't do that right now